Live television: Live television episodes

 Although all programs were once live, the use of video tape means that very few television programs in the modern era have ever attempted such a feat.
 In the U.S., soap operas including As the World Turns and The Edge of Night were broadcast live until 1975.

 On rare occasions, a scripted series will do an episode live to attract ratings.
 In the U.S. and Canada, the episode is occasionally performed twice: once for the east coast which is composed of the Eastern Time Zone and Central Time Zone and again three hours later for the west coast which is composed of the Mountain Time Zone and the Pacific Time Zone unless they have Dish Network or Direct TV who provides the live feed in all states.
 The most recent scripted series to air all live episodes was Undateable on NBC during its third season, which aired from October 2015 until January 2016.

+In the case of soap operas, they usually broadcast live episodes to celebrate a milestone anniversary.

 Notable examples of shows that have had a live episode include: